Criminal Record Check (CRC) and Vulnerable Sector Search (VSS)

 All Saskatchewan citizens have the right to receive and/or provide health care in a safe environment.
 All students have the potential to be placed in a sensitive position of trust as part of the clinical education role and placement experience.

-Students accepted to the School of Rehabilitation Science, University of Saskatchewan, Master of Physical Therapy (MPT) program will be required to undergo a Criminal Record Check (CRC), including Vulnerable Sector Screening (VSS), conducted at their expense no sooner than six (6) months before the first day of classes for the MPT (normally orientation day to the MPT).
-The CRC/VSS will be submitted to the School of Rehabilitation Science no later than July 17, 2023 in the year of starting the MPT.
-The CRC will be used for the purposes of considering admission to the School of Rehabilitation Science, as well as determining whether the student will be accepted by Saskatchewan Regional Health Authorities, and health facilities in other provinces in Canada for an assigned clinical placement.
+Students accepted to the School of Rehabilitation Science, University of Saskatchewan, will be required to undergo a Criminal Record Check (CRC), including Vulnerable Sector Screening (VSS), conducted at their expense no sooner than six (6) months before the first day of classes.
+The CRC/VSS will be submitted to the School of Rehabilitation Science by the deadline outlined in the onboarding course.
+The CRC will be used for the purposes of considering admission to the School of Rehabilitation Science, as well as determining whether the student will be accepted by Saskatchewan Health Authority (SHA), and other health facilities for an assigned clinical placement.
 This policy is in accordance with the Saskatchewan Academic Health Sciences Network (SAHSN) provincial affiliation agreement for clinical placements which includes an explicit, mandated policy on CRC/VSS.
-In order to meet the requirements for graduation with a MPT every student must successfully complete a stated ‘requisite mix’ of clinical education which includes diverse clinical education settings and caseload focus, and which must include clinical experience in regional health authority facilities.

 On application to the School of Rehabilitation Science for admission, and in keeping with the stated admissions process, the Admissions Committee has the right to place any applicant on hold based on information provided at the point of application pre-screening.
-Upon receipt of a current CRC/VSS, in the time frame stated above, the School of Rehabilitation Science will make a decision about the suitability of a candidate for admission.
-(Reference School of Rehabilitation Science Admissions’ procedures related to CRC/VSS.)
+Upon receipt of a current CRC/VSS, the School of Rehabilitation Science will decide about the suitability of a candidate for admission.

 “Not Clear” Criminal Record Check

-The CRCR Committee shall consist of, at minimum, the Admissions Committee Chair, the Director of the School, the Academic Coordinator Clinical Education or designate.
-From time to time it may be useful to invite other expertise to meet with the CRCR.
+The CRCR Committee shall consist of, at minimum, the Admissions Committee Chair, the Program Chair, the Academic Lead Clinical Education and Community Affairs or designates.
+From time to time, it may be useful to invite other expertise to meet with the CRCR.

-Members of the CRCR Committee will undertake to be familiar with the relevant CRC/VSS policies and procedures of Saskatchewan Ministry of Health, Saskatchewan Regional Health Authorities, their facilities, and other clinical teaching sites which may be participating in the clinical education of physical therapy students.
+Members of the CRCR Committee will undertake to be familiar with the relevant CRC/VSS policies and procedures of Saskatchewan Ministry of Health, Saskatchewan Health Authority, and other clinical teaching sites which may be participating in the clinical education of SRS students.

 Procedures for the Criminal Record Check Review (CRCR) Committee